ArtFields fights for artistic expression as McClellanville artist's quilt of a man being lynched creates controversy

 Lake City, S.C.'s ArtFields, founded in 2013 and held every spring, honors Southeastern artists with exhibitions, events, and awards.
 Art is displayed in venues all over the tiny town — from warehouses to boutiques and it's generally a mild mannered affair.
 This year, however, Loretta Gerald's quilt, "Bitter fruit racial crop," which depicts a KKK member and a lynched black man, is raising eyebrows and causing controversy.

 While ArtFields doesn't technically begin until today, talk surrounding the show started last week when East Main Market's owner Barbara Miles put up "Bitter fruit racial crop" in her store.
-Various Facebook posts sprung up with people debating that the image is too controversial and divisive for the arts festival.
+Various Facebook posts started appearing, with people debating that the image is too controversial and divisive for the arts festival.

 Comments